Receiving benefit but need extra support? (DHP)

-Discretionary Payments allow us to make additional payments to people who receive housing benefit and/or council tax support who appear to need further help with their rent and/or council tax payments.
+Discretionary Housing Payments (DHP) allow us to make additional payments to people who receive housing benefit, who appear to need further help with their rent.

 These are not intended to be long term ongoing payments; they are awarded on a short term basis while you take action to improve your circumstances.